 A vegetable garden can help keep your family’s grocery budget down, but which crops should you be growing?
 Let’s have a look at 14 cost-effective vegetables to get you the most bang for your buck (and 6 that will not).
-Gardening to save money is easy and fun.

-Jump to: Deciding Budget for Vegetable Garden | Veggies Better to Buy | Veggies Better to Grow
+Jump to: Budget for Vegetable Garden | Veggies Better to Buy | Veggies Better to Grow

 Deciding on Budget for Vegetable Garden?

-If you’re looking to grow a vegetable garden to support your family’s budget and bring grocery costs down, there are a few things to keep in mind.
-Of course, much of it depends on your own preferences, but here are a few considerations you can make when trying to choose the best cost-effective vegetables for your project:
+Of course, much of it depends on your own preferences, but here are a few considerations you can make when trying to choose the most cost-effective vegetables for your project:

 - Supermarket price: If it’s very cheap year-round, you may want to save yourself the effort of growing it.
 After all, nurturing any veggie takes time that you could spend on something more productive.